Atulyaverma70/Machine-Learning-Deep-Learning/MLmodels.md

 ## K-nearest neighbour
 It is a supervised machine learning algorithm used for classification task.
 * **approach**- In KNN, when a new data point arrives, the algorithm calculates the distance between this point and all existing points in the dataset.
-It then identifies the K nearest neighbors (closest points) and assigns the new data point to the class (or predicts a value) based on the majority class of these neighbors (or average of values for regression).
+It then identifies the K nearest neighbors (closest points) and assigns the new data point to the class (or predicts a value) based on the majority class of these neighbours (or average of values for regression).
 * In this we use Ecludian Distance, Manhatten distance,etc.
 * Applicaations- Recommendation system, Diesease prediction.